Jagannath Shah Deo: Reign

 In July 1822, Govind Nath Shah died.
 He had three sons Jagannath Shah Deo, Shrinath Shah Deo and Mohan Nath Shah Deo.
 Jagannath Shah Deo succeeded the throne in 1822.
 Jagannath Shah Deo could not manage the economy.
 He incurred debts with Sikh horse traders and Muslim cloth merchant, so he leased villages to them to collect taxes.
 These people were known as thekedars.
 They extorted villagers by violence and fraud.
 They wanted to squeeze taxes as much as possible from the villagers in the form of rents, abwabs and salamis etc. Thus the tribal face exploitation.
 Harinath Shahi, the younger brother of Jagannath Shah Deo, assigned some villages to some Sikh and Muslim thikedars in Sonepur.
 They deprived the Munda Mankis of their villages and seduced the sisters of the Mankis.
 The incidents resulted in the plundering of the houses and killings of Sikh and Muslims Thikedars by Manki Munda and their followers.
 The rebels forcefully took away 2000 cattles of Kuhang and Kumang village.
 They also attacked the other villages of Sonepur Pargana, plundered and burnt them down.
 Some joined the rebellion with the fear of a social boycott and others got the opportunity to plunder and loot.
 The majority of people joined as their leaders appealed to them.
 The Rebellion is known as Kol uprising.

 The rebels attacked the Bundu.
 They plundered and destroyed the houses of non-tribals.
 The rebels indulged in loot, plunder and killings of non-tribals in Panch Pargana region of Bundu, Tamar.
 Thomas Wilkinson suppressed the rebellion.
 The rebel leaders and their followers were killed while some were arrested.
 Then police station were established in Bundu, Tamar, Silli, Palkot, Barwe.
 In 1842, the administrative headquarters transferred from Lohardaga to Ranchi.
 The kings of Bundu, Tamar, Rahe, Sili, Barway were vassals of the Nagvanshi kings.
 The British government increased the rent on the region.
 The tribal people were forced to work on the land of the Jamindars.
 The Christian missionaries arrived in the region in 1845 and converted many tribes to Christianity.

 In 1957, the Rebellion occurred under the leadership of Vishwanath Shahdeo, Pandey Ganpat Rai.
 The Nagvanshi king stood with the British.
 Later, property of rebellion were confiscated by the British in December 1857.
 Vishwanath Shahdeo was caught with the assistance of Mahesh Narayan Shahi in Lohardaga and hanged with other rebels on 16 April 1858.
-British thanked King Jagannath Shah Deo for co-operting British.
+The British thanked King Jagannath Shah Deo for his cooperation.
 After the Rebellion, the properties of rebels were confiscated.
 British gave pension to King of Pithuriya Jagatpal Singh for suppression of Rebellion.
 Britain directly took control of India after 1857 Rebellion.